Spiritsword/ProfilePage-Sep25/submission/discussion.md

 ### PLAN

 ## Prep work
-Initialise html file with required semantic html detailing sections Take a screenshot of each of two projects and load images into local folder
+Initialise html file with required semantic html detailing sections (Y) Take a screenshot of each of two projects and load images into local folder

 ## Populate page